Lufthansa and British Airways announce massive reduction in workforce | DW | 02.04.2020

 Read more: Fragile airline sector struggles to beat coronavirus

-Meanwhile, German flag carrier Lufthansa said it has placed 87,000 workers on shorter hours.
+Meanwhile, German flag carrier Lufthansa said it has placed 87,000 workers worldwide on shorter hours.

-The move, supported by the German government, affects 60% of its workforce.
+The move, supported by the German government, affects 60% of its workforce, reportedly including cabin crew, ground crew and pilots.
+Some 62,000 of the employees affected are in Germany.

+Around 700 of Lufthansa's 763 aircraft have been grounded, and it is operating at just 5% of its normal seat capacity.

+Chief executive Carsten Spohr last month warned that "the longer this crisis lasts, the more likely it is that the future of aviation cannot be guaranteed without state aid."

 Read more: Air traffic takes a nosedive: Eerie silence in the skies